Traumatized or lost, you realize the waters have stilled and you flow to freedom.

 We might need to acknowledge we can’t save the world while we attend to healing ourselves.
 We might need to take a step back, take a little time to ourselves, and even what others might call “a little selfish”, while we rediscover who we are.
 In this way, we can replenish the energy we need to devote to others in the future.

 How can we redefine ourselves?
-The answer is:
+The answer is the following Action Plan:

 - Recognize you can’t do it all yourself – you need help,